 Have you tried any of the really intense programs listed?
 How did you fair?

 Let me know in the comments below!
 If you have any questions, always feel free to ask.

 Did you enjoy what you read?
-If so, please consider bookmarking the site and spreading the word with one or more of those share buttons!
+If so, please consider becoming a subscriber to the site and spreading the word with one or more of those share buttons!
 I’d greatly appreciate the support!